-The main objectives of the work plan in general and specific projects will be:

-1. Advice and assistance to Governments of developing countries for the development of well co-ordinated and more efficient maritime transport systems.

-2. The promotion of adequate infrastructure in the shipping and ports sector.
+- I In accordance with the provisions of the IMO Convention, the Technical Co-operation Committee: - (a) considers programmes relating to the implementation of technical co-operation projects for which IMO acts as the executing or co-operating agency; - (b) considers any other matters relating to IMO's functions in the technical co-operation field; and - (c) keeps under review the work of the Secretariat concerning technical co-operation. - II The work of the Technical Co-operation Committee is expected to follow the same pattern as in the past and will be governed by the nature of the requests for assistance received from Governments. - III The main objectives of the work plan in general and specific projects will be: - 1 Advice and assistance to Governments of developing countries for the development of well co-ordinated and more efficient maritime transport systems. - 2 The promotion of adequate infrastructure in the shipping and ports sector.

-3. The promotion of appropriate self-reliance at the national level.

-4. The encouragement of subregional and regional co-operation, particularly technical co-operation among developing countries (TCDC).

-5. Advice and assistance to Governments of developing countries in taking appropriate measures to ratify important conventions and instruments of IMO and to implement their provisions.

-6. The planning and organization of regional workshops and seminars, as and when the occasion arises, to emphasize the importance of maritime training, maritime safety and prevention of marine pollution from ships.
+- 3 The promotion of appropriate self-reliance at the national level; the encouragement of subregional and regional co-operation, particularly technical co-operation among developing countries (TCDC). - 4 Advice and assistance to Governments of developing countries in taking appropriate measures to ratify important conventions and instruments of IMO and to implement their provisions. - 5 The planning and organization of courses, workshops and seminars as and when the occasion arises to emphasize the importance of maritime training, maritime safety and prevention of marine pollution from ships.